miquelac/CloudflareLogs/README.md

 <br/>

-# Victoria Secret General Prospective for last month
+# VS General Prospective for last month

 From Cloudflare we have to flavours to download Logs, Logpush and Logpull